-Nearly all moving companies will move ATVs, but you’ll need to get your machine ready for transport before they show up.
+Nearly all of the best moving companies will move ATVs, but you’ll need to get your machine ready for transport before they show up.

 Not particularly handy with wrenches?